 Fun Fact: The word “equinox” comes from Latin aequus, meaning “equal,” and nox, “night.”
 On the equinox, day and night are roughly equal in length.

 During this time when there is an almost perfect balance of daylight and darkness, we can examine the balance in our own lives as well.
 Let’s use this opportunity to check in with our environment – both inside and outside the home.

-Creating a World of Protection at Home
+Creating a Healthy Home

 Some of these things are habits and choices we make – like ordering late-night delivery while scrolling through Instagram with a serious case of FOMO.
 All of these things can affect our quality of life and the impact we have on the world around us.

-By focusing on non-toxic living and co-existing with nature, you can strike the right balance in your home and daily life.
+By focusing on non-toxic living, sustainable practices, and co-existing with nature, you can strike the right balance in your home and daily life.
 Adopting healthy habits will improve your physical and mental well-being, along with many other benefits.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

 Use this checklist to clean up and declutter your home for the fall season.
 Simple steps, like keeping up with home maintenance and swapping out household products containing harmful chemicals for natural alternatives will make a big difference!

 - Do a ‘clean sweep’ to find any harmful chemicals that need to be removed from the home.
 Check under sinks, in basements, garages, attics, and closets for toxic cleaners and pesticides.

 - Check all products for expiration dates, and look out for leaking or damaged containers.